zihanz12/uiuc-cs-wiki/guide/section2.md

 * **CS124:** Most likely, yes.
 This is an intro class with a lot of spots that some CS majors will end up skipping entirely.
 * **CS173/CS225:** Dependent on your registration time ticket.
 These classes tend to fill up quickly because they are in high demand (especially CS225), meaning that the earlier you can register the more easily you will be able to claim a spot.
 * **CS374:** Difficult to register for.
 In addition to being a grad requirement for all CS and Computer Engineering majors, this class is popular among students not in the aforementioned categories.
-* **CS4-- electives:** Highly depending on the class in question.
+* **CS4-- electives:** Highly dependent on the class in question.
 CS majors get spots for these before everyone else, meaning that non-majors may or may not have a hard time registering for these depending on how popular the course is among CS students.
 That said, some elective courses are not in very high demand, so you are best able to get a spot in one of these.
 * **Crosslisted CS4-- Electives** (e.g. CS413/MATH413): If you are not in either of the crosslisted departments, no. All crosslisted 400 level electives are restricted specifically to students within the departments the class is crosslisted under.